dustalov/myaso/README.md

 * gramtab file is located at _share/rgramtab.tab_;
 * encoding of both files are _cp1251_.

-So run myaso like this and enjoy the resulting _test.tch_ hash:
+So run myaso like this and enjoy the resulting content of `ru`
+directory:
-    myaso convert 'myaso.ru.sqlite3' \
+    myaso convert 'ru/' \
         'share/RusSrc/morphs.mrd' \
         'share/rgramtab.tab' \
         --encoding=cp1251